Skip to content

 Traveling Photography

 (This article by me originally appeared on the now-defunct site Indicommons.org, which celebrated the Flickr Commons.
 It ran in July 2009.
-Rescued via archive.org)
+Rescued via archive.org in 2015.
+In 2025 I reformatted it and conjoined the diptychs.)

 One of my favorite sets in The Commons is the New York Public Library’s Japan / Kusakabe Kimbei, one hundred hand-colored albumen prints from around the 1880s.
 It covers a wide range of classic tourist scenes of Japan, and has provided me long hours of research entertainment since last December when the NYPL joined the Flickr Commons.
 On a recent trip to Tokyo I was happy to upload a few more photos of the scenes “now,” and excitedly visited an exhibition of a Kimbei album held by the Tokyo Metropolitan Museum of Photography.